How it Works

 Our network gathers and organizes data to create a digital representation of supply chain operations in the form of digital twins of people, places, and things.
 The interactions between those three elements are captured and stored on a permissioned distributed ledger to store immutable records that chronicle their stories.

 Places may be defined as any location you need to track.
 Places can nest inside each other, for example a manufacturing facility, a production line within that facility, or a specific piece of equipment on a specific line.
-Locations might also be a warehouse, a warehouse shelf, a truck, a pallet, a barrel, or a field--whatever you need to track for your business needs.
+Locations might also be a warehouse, a warehouse shelf, a truck, a pallet, a barrel, or a mine--whatever you need to track for your business needs.
 The digital twin of a place records all the events that occur in that place, including all the interactions between people and things that occurred there.
 It also records all relevant certifications, inspections, and audits related to that location.

 Things might be raw materials, ingredients, piece parts, sub assemblies, or finished goods.
 The digital twin of a thing records all of its interactions with places and people, for example, who made it, inspected it, moved it, owned it, and consumed it (and all of their histories too), together with the physical journey it went on from the origin of its raw materials, all the way to the end consumer.
 Digital twins of things are also nested and recursive, so they include the lifecycle stories of every one of their sub-assemblies, piece parts, and ingredients, all the way back to raw materials, giving full end-to-end traceability and provenance.